4nd2in/edu/pages/OSI-model.md

 	- ## Network layer (3)
 	- ## Data link layer (2)
 	- ## Physical layer (1)
-		- This layer is responsible to transmit single bits to a given medium (Ethernet cable, WiFi Sender).
+		- This layer is responsible to transmit single bits to a given medium.
 It defines the electrical and mechanical properties (Signal type, Pins) and the encoding of the data to electric signals.
-		- Examples that use this layer are
+		- Examples that implement this layer are network interface cards, cables, etc.
 	- ### How to remember
 	  collapsed:: true
 		- Please Do Not Throw Sausage Pizza Away